 - Repeat with the other disc of dough.

-- Once the cookies are completely cooled, decorate using my vegan and paleo vanilla icing OR melted coconut manna OR Vegan Vanilla Frosting.
-Add natural vegan sprinkles if desired before the frosting sets.
+- Once the cookies are completely cooled, decorate using one of the frosting or icing recipes linked above.
+Add natural sprinkles if desired before the frosting sets.

 - Prep Time: 15 mins